"Coming Out" Literature

 "Will we still be friends if I’m honest with you too?
 Will you reject me if we disagree?
 I want you to know that I love and trust the wisdom of my Church.
 Can we listen together?
 I want to be very open with you because I do care.

-You’ll be asking your friend to question one of the big myths and angers of the gay movement: that the Catholic Church is "homophobic."
+You’ll be asking your friend to question one of society's big myths: that the Catholic Church is "homophobic."
 To that, you can say:

 "My Church was the first to open hospices for AIDS victims at the beginning of the epidemic.
 Is that homophobia?"